brucemack/microlink/docs/el_supplement.md

 The usual mechanics of padding out the last item and then padding the entire packet is also observed.

+#### PING Packets using RCRP SDES Format

+(To be filled in)

+These are returned by the remote side, so this might be part of the protcol, presumably to measure round-trip time.

 ### RTCP BYE Packet Format

 The official EchoLink client sends this RTCP packet when the user presses the disconnect